plasticmacaroni/bg3-missables/checklist.md

 - Speak with Elminster at entrance to the Shadow-Cursed Lands
 - Don't continue to Moonrise Towers until you've completed the Grymforge (Underdark) content
 # Misc (and other general bits of useful info)
+- Let a certain Dandy shove an icepick in your eye for a permanent upgrade
 - Deluxe edition: portraits: Fane in Ruins, Lohse near Nettie in Grove, Red Prince in Waukeen's Rest, Ifan in Blighted Village, Sebille in Hag's house, Beast in Arcane Tower (credits: u/Diraelka)
 - You will meet some hyenas near a broken cart in the upperworld (there will be a cutscene prompting you to react to the dead hyenas) (credits: u/Super_Nicee)
 - Raphael will show up at one point, not exactly sure what the triggers are (credits: u/BluePragmatic)